-Transfer the amount at (a) to 'Yourself' at step 7 on page 37.
-Then go to step 4.
+Transfer the amount at (a) to 'Yourself' at step 7 on page 38.
+Then go to step 4 on the next page.

 ^{}Remote area allowance you received from Centrelink or the Department of Veterans' Affairs, or any equivalent amount included in an exceptional circumstance relief payment or payment of farm help income support.